Salvation Army assistance programs Nueces County region

 Salvation Army centers in Texas will operate some type of food assistance program, such as a soup kitchen or food pantry.
 Volunteers and staff in Corpus Christi and Nueces will serve a hot meal or lunch year round to individuals, seniors, and low income families in need.

 The food pantries may be able to distribute several days worth of free groceries or canned goods to families to help them get through a difficult period.
 Meals on Wheels or other meal and grocery delivery services operate for the elderly and home bound seniors in the area, such as San Patricio and Nueces County.

 Housing has three main stages to it.
 They include Emergency Housing/Shelter.
 This is generally for people with no place to stay.
 Maybe they were just evicted or are currently homeless.
 Sites may operate a shelter for women, children, veterans, or maybe men.
-Remember that homelessness is not predictable, and with the weak economy many people who have thought they would never be faced with it are.
+Remember that homelessness is not predictable.
+Too many families struggle from time to time with their rent, utilities or housing, and the Salvation Army tries to help.

 The next steps will be transitional and then permanent housing.
 The Salvation Army transitional housing programs can offer short term shelter while someone works with a case manager to locate a more stable home, a job, and while they get other support.
 Referrals to programs to help pay a deposit or first months rent are generally available too.
 This can provide residents of Nueces County and Kleberg Texas with time to get back on their feet.

 A long-term housing solution, or permanent supportive housing, is offered for seniors, young adults, and veterans.
 Many of these will charge clients a monthly rent fee.